jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 you should hit too far, since after a hit your opponent has the chance to move a little bit forward and hit you.

+The question is, can a higher ping defeat a lower ping, particularly too low ping?
+I've seen pro gamers that constantly have a 4 ping rate.
+In a direct attack battle, mostly you will not win if you have a higher ping but with a trick, you can still win.
+Now my problem is that, what if you always attack directly without a trick, can you still win?

+The low ping has all the advantages because he has no delay and the movement is really in real time, while you with a higher ping will have a little bit of delay, so mostly he will defeat you.
+Now there are instances where a higher ping gamer will still win the battle.
+In this case, a lot of questions are actually arising.

+Does a gamer with a higher ping, with a perfect timing, will still hit correctly?
+Maybe yes.
+I'm thinking in the code level of this game, that when you reach the distance that you should hit and you hit it perfectly, the code will still process this without bias, whether the other one has a lower ping rate.
+Meaning, in reality, it's just like hitting a physical button when both players started at the same time.
+Now, whether the other one has a little bit of delay, the code will still process it as who hit the button first, regardless of the ping.

 ## Useful Links